Adam Nash (executive)

-Adam Nash is the CEO and co-founder of Daffy, a new fintech platform focused on charitable giving.
-Nash has been influential in fintech most notably as a serial angel investor, advisor, and board member in over 100 companies such as Acorns, Gusto, Figma, and Opendoor.
+Adam Nash is the CEO and co-founder of Daffy, a fintech platform focused on simplifying charitable giving through donor-advised funds.

+Nash has invested in companies including Firebase, Figma, Gusto, and Opendoor.
 His investments are geared towards making financial tools more accessible to the public via tech-enabled products.
-Nash’s interest in democratizing access to technology and its communities extends through his non-profit work starting in 2011 with Oshman Family JCC and most recently as the co-Chairman of ICON, a non-profit organization.
+Nash's interest in democratizing access to technology and its communities extends through his non-profit work starting in 2011 with Oshman Family JCC and most recently as the co-chairman of ICON, a non-profit organization.

-Nash currently serves as an adjunct lecturer at Stanford University.
-He was the Vice President of Product & Growth for Dropbox from 2018 to February of 2020.
-Nash was previously the President and CEO of Wealthfront from January 2014 to October 2016.
-He served as an executive in residence at Greylock Partners, vice president of product management at LinkedIn, director at eBay and held strategic and technical roles at Atlas Venture, Preview Systems and Apple.

-Nash holds a bachelor's and master's degree in computer science from Stanford University and an MBA from Harvard Business School.

-Early life
+Early life and education

 Adam Nash was born and raised in Silicon Valley.
-During high school Nash did speech and debate and was state-ranked in California for Impromptu speaking.
+During high school Nash did speech, cheer, and debate and was state-ranked in California for Impromptu speaking.
 In 1990, he did an internship at NASA Ames Research Center where he worked on fluid-dynamics simulations in software.

-Nash graduated from Stanford University with a bachelor's and master's degree in computer science with a focus on human computer interaction.
+Nash earned a bachelor's and master's degree in computer science from Stanford University and an MBA from Harvard Business School.